 Due to financial constraints, some projects that were included in the previous Long Term Plan have not been fully included in this Long Term Plan.
 In particular, for the Riccarton Interceptor wastewater catchment, there is more clarity around the projects required to solve capacity issues, with between \$21 million and \$35 million required to fix all capacity issues.
-However, the budget is \$14.2 million, so only capacity issues in the lower half of the catchment will be addressed.
+However, the budget is \$14.1 million, so only capacity issues in the lower half of the catchment will be addressed.
 This means that development will continue to be constrained in the upper half of the catchment (approximately west of the University of Canterbury, and between Yaldhurst Road and Memorial Avenue) and no additional wastewater connections will be permitted.

 Over the last few years, Council has been working on a new wastewater treatment scheme for Wainui.
 Stage One of the scheme - where treated wastewater from Seaview Lane was diverted from Akaroa Harbour to a land irrigation in a forest block above Warnerville Road - was completed in May 2013.
 Since then the Council has been working on the second stage, which would involve extending the network to the remaining Wainui homes and businesses and building a new wastewater treatment plant.
-This was planned for construction in 2014/15, however the Council's finances are currently under significant pressure and so this project has been put on hold while the Council consults with the community about possible future options for the delivery of the scheme.
-Options to be considered are cost-sharing arrangements with property owners, deferring the delivery of the scheme until sometime in the 2018/28 Long Term Plan, or proceeding this year.
-Consultation on the Wainui Wastewater Reticulation and Treatment Scheme opens on 9 March and closes on 30 March 2015.
+This was planned for construction in 2014/15 but was then delayed due to earthquake related costs.
+This project is now planned for the 2019 and 2020 financial years.